 What are my career prospects?

 A range of career opportunities exist within the health and fitness industry such as personal trainers, strength and conditioning coaches, fitness and health consultants, clinical exercise physiologists or GP referral scheme and physical activity programme coordinators.
-You could also work in applied sports sciences, institutes of sport, national governing bodies of sport or decide to train for a career in teaching.
+You could also work in applied sports sciences, institutes of sport or national governing bodies of sport.
+Alternatively, you may wish to train to teach.

 In addition, universities and commercial ventures increasingly want specialised sports science support and performance managers.
-You may also have the opportunity to progress onto postgraduate study, including various sports-related postgraduate programmes at Edge Hill University.
+You may also decide to progress onto postgraduate study.

 How can I enhance my employability?